How social media can help HR professionals in their jobs

 But beyond the function, what can LinkedIn and other online networks do for HR professionals themselves?
 In hopes of answering that question, HRM Magazine Asia spoke to four Asia-Pacific HR leaders who were named to LinkedIn’s Power Profiles 2018 list for HR.

-Below, these HR ‘influencers’ weigh in on how social media has helped them in their everyday working life.
+Below, these ‘influencers’ weigh in on their social media HR journey, and how it has helped them in their everyday working life.

-How has social media helped you become a better people leader, and how important do you think it is for HR and business leaders to have a strong presence on professional networks such as LinkedIn?
+How has social media helped you become a better people leader, and how important do you think it is for HR and business leaders to have a strong presence on social media and professional networks such as LinkedIn?

 Namita Vyas, Talent Acquisition Leader, Grab: